Skip navigation

 • Do not eat wild mushrooms.

 • When traveling where contamination is more likely, eat only hot, freshly cooked food.
-Drink water only if it has been boiled.
+Drink only bottled water or water that has been boiled.
 Do not eat raw vegetables or unpeeled fruit.

 • Do not eat shellfish that has been exposed to red tides.